Modular Decomposition of Hierarchical Finite State Machines: Related Work

-In recent years, HFSMs have received interest in more formal problems of software engineering, particularly in model checking~\cite{alur1998model,alur2000efficient,laster1998modular,clarke2000modular,alur2003hierarchical,alur2005analysis}.
-It is shown in~\cite{alur1998model} that HFSMs can be (when states can be equivalent to each other) significantly smaller than their equivalent flat FSMs, and model checking can be performed on a hierarchical structure in time proportional to its size, thus providing a significant improvement in complexity when the HFSM is small.
+In recent years, HFSMs have received interest in formal analysis of software, particularly in model checking~\cite{alur1998model,alur2000efficient,laster1998modular,clarke2000modular,alur2003hierarchical,alur2005analysis}.
+It is shown in~\cite{alur1998model} that HFSMs can be (when states can be equivalent to each other) significantly smaller than their equivalent FSMs, and model checking can be performed in time proportional to its size, thus providing a significant improvement in complexity when the HFSM is small.
 Our work complements this by showing how we can construct HFSMs from FSMs, suggesting that it may be possible to use modular decomposition as a preprocessing step for model checking to reduce the size of an FSM's representation.
+In~\cite{biggar2022modularity}, the authors perform a modular decomposition on an acyclic FSM-like architecture called a \emph{decision structure}.
+The module definition presented there is a special case of the thin modules we define in this paper.
+However, FSMs are allowed to have cycles, which adds significant complexity to the theory.

-Most closely, the module definition we use here directly generalises our module definition in~\cite{biggar2020modularity}, where we perform a similar decomposition for an acyclic FSM-like architecture we call a \emph{decision structure}.
-This provided a convenient explanation of why popular decision-making architectures like Behavior Trees~\cite{btbook} and Decision Trees are `modular'.
-The algorithm we present here will also work to identify modules in that case.
+In theoretical computer science, FSMs are often studied as \emph{deterministic finite automata}, which differ only in the addition of `accepting sets'.
+In this paper, we focus on the software motivations and so treat every state as distinct.
+However, our theory lays the foundations for this interesting problem to be tackled in future work.
+If we add an equivalence relation on states (such as membership in an accepting set), then HFSMs can be `compressed' by merging identical sub-HFSMs.
+As shown in \cite{alur1998model}, this allows HFSMs to be represented in logarithmic size, and model checking on such HFSMs can be done on this compressed representation.
+This task may, however, have significant complexity obstacles---finding the `most compressed' HFSM in this sense is likely NP-hard, via a reduction to the \emph{smallest grammar problem}~\cite{charikar2005smallest}.